rodriciru/shoutrrr_alertmanager_bridge/README.md

 ```
 or better, mount a volume in `/etc/s_a_b/` with services.json and template folder

-Services.json file expect a JSON Array with your configuration for shoutrrr services.
+Services.json file expect a JSON Array with your configuration for shoutrrr services:

 ```sh
 [